UB-Mannheim/ocromore/README.md

 git submodule update --init --recursive
 `

+To install the requirements

+`
+pip install -r requirements.txt
+`

 The project was written in Visual Studio Code 1.81, so if you are a developer it's recomended to use it ([Download](https://code.visualstudio.com/ "VSCode"))